tomahim/pythORM/README.md

 ### Pre-requirements and installation

 This project requires the Python 2.7 version.
-It has only unittest as dependency.
+It has only the mock package as dependency.

 To install it, run :